Princewil/JProsc_privacy_policy/privacy-policy.md

 JProsc built the JProsc app as a free app.
 This SERVICE is provided by JProsc at no cost and is intended for use as is.

 ### Information Collection and Use
-The app does not collect any personal information about you and do not use any third party services that may collect information used to identify you.
+The app do collect some personal information about you provided by Google through your gmail.
+The information collected is your name and gmail ONLY.
+This is used to ensure your app is personalized to suit you.
+This data is securely stored on our database and is not/will not be shared with any third party.

 ### Location Information
 The app do not use or collect location information transmitted from users' mobile phones.